Thousands Of Swedes Are Inserting Microchips Under Their Skin

 "Because it's implanted in your body, when more health-related information starts being used and incorporated into the chip and being transmitted — that could create an extra layer of privacy that we really need to look at and take care of before it's widely used," he says.

 Despite these concerns, there seems to be no letup in the trend.
 One coworking space and innovation hub in Stockholm is holding a large implant party this month where a tech startup, DSruptive, is promising to reveal "the next generation consumer-level implant."
-The device will include 2 KB of memory, double that of earlier implants, a range of new functions and an LED light designed to improve privacy by blinking if someone tries to read or access an implant.
+The device will include 2 KB of memory — double that of earlier implants — a range of new functions and an LED light designed to improve privacy by blinking if someone tries to read or access an implant.

-Österlund says the tougher data privacy rules that came into effect across the European Union earlier this year, as part of the General Data Protection Regulation, could also help the microchip trend spread more rapidly beyond the Nordics.
+Osterlund says the tougher data-privacy rules that came into effect across the European Union earlier this year, as part of the General Data Protection Regulation, could also help the microchip trend spread more rapidly.

 "It's the heaviest set of laws protecting individual integrity ever," he says of the rules, which affect any organization handling personal information linked to EU residents.

-But Österlund says the fact that this kind of regulation does not exist on a global level could delay the microchip trend elsewhere.
+But Osterlund says the fact that this kind of regulation does not exist on a global level could delay the microchip trend elsewhere.

 "I have a hard time seeing the rest of the world following GDPR any time soon.
 But at least all of Europe — I mean one continent — it's a good beginning," he says.